coolsky600/SSH-Code-Builder/README.md

 We need to create a source code generator for a specific Java Web architecture!

 ## Architecture description
-SSH-Code-Builder is a source code generator for SSH(Spring + hibernate +structs).
+As SSH(Spring + hibernate +structs) and RIA(Rich Internet Applications) become more and more popular.
+We decide to create a source code generator for
+    1. Spring
+    2. hibernate
+    3. structs
+    4. Jquery EasyUI
+    5. Apache shiro